 London is still attractive, in terms of, real estate buying and investments in luxury homes.
-As per the figures released by HM revenue and Customs data, in the tax year April 2017 at least 300 homes were sold for more than £10m each, and this indicated an increase by 100 homes, in comparison to the 12 months before.
-The decline in pound by 13 per cent against dollar, since June 2016, offers superior opportunities to grab a deal in a favorite location.
-The report by Knight Frank reveals 12.5 per cent of growth in new property buyers could be seen in Q3 in 2018 as compared to Q3 2017, and the markets had a growth by 31 per cent in new buyers in prime central and prime outer London properties in the year as compared to 2016.
+As per the figures released by HM Revenue and Customs data, in the tax year, April 2017 at least 300 homes were sold for more than £10m each, and this indicated an increase by 100 homes, in comparison to the 12 months before.
+The decline in the pound by 13 percent against the dollar, since June 2016, offers superior opportunities to grab a deal in a favorite location.
+The report by Knight Frank reveals 12.5 percent of the growth in new property buyers could be seen in Q3 in 2018 as compared to Q3 2017, and the markets had growth by 31 percent in new buyers in prime central and prime outer London properties in the year as compared to 2016.

 Super rich seeking prime properties

 Global high net worth investors are seeking to benefit from the decline in value of prime properties in London, while, the decline in sterling value provides options to get luxury homes in range £10m-plus at a lower price, before the completion of the referendum.
 Many ultra-rich high net worth buyers are cashing on rapidly before the currency price regains.